 Interaction result.
 Some seizure medications may decrease the amount of Qulipta that your body absorbs.

 Interaction explained.
-Qulipta is broken down in your body by an enzyme called CYP3A4.
+The enzyme CYP3A4 breaks down Qulipta in your body.
 Some seizure medications may cause this enzyme to work faster than usual.
 This causes your body to get rid of Qulipta too quickly.
-So, the drug may be less effective in treating your condition.
+As a result, the drug may treat your condition less effectively.

 Examples of seizure drugs.
 Here are some seizure drugs that may interact with Qulipta:

 Steps you or your doctor may take.
-If you’re taking a seizure medication that interacts with Qulipta, your doctor may recommend a higher dose of Qulipta.* This is to help make sure you’re getting enough medication so that the drug can be effective for your condition.
+If you are taking a seizure medication that interacts with Qulipta, your doctor may recommend a higher dose of Qulipta.* This can help make sure you are getting enough medication so that the drug can treat your condition effectively.

 If you have questions about taking seizure medications with Qulipta, talk with your doctor or pharmacist.